aery32/aery32/README.md

 - Added USART module functions:
   - Serial read and write operations (RS-232).
   - SPI communication (master and slave).
+Yes, USART module can be also used for SPI in addition to the dedicated SPI module.
 - Minor change in Sublime Text 2 project file.
 No need to change the ST2 build system manually any more (from Tools > Build System).
 - It's now possible to define project wide (global) settings in one file.